bcrowell/bcrowell.github.io/metric/index.md

 Euclid meets Dalí: the metric in Einstein's theory of relativity
 ==================

-When Syracuse fell to the Roman army in 212 BCE, soldiers were sent to capture the mathematician and engineer Archimedes, who was considered a valuable military asset.
+When Syracuse fell to the Roman army in 212 BCE, a squad of soldiers was sent to capture the mathematician and engineer Archimedes, who was considered a valuable military asset.
-[Legend has it](https://en.wikipedia.org/wiki/Noli_turbare_circulos_meos!) that when the soldiers arrived, he was drawing geometrical diagrams in the sand, and he said, "Please don't disturb my circles."
+[Legend has it](https://en.wikipedia.org/wiki/Noli_turbare_circulos_meos!) that when they arrived, he was drawing geometrical diagrams in the sand, and he said, "Please don't disturb my circles."
 An angry soldier killed him.

 ![the death of Archimedes](death_of_archimedes_giani.jpg)